cmv/cmv-contrib-widgets/README.md

 # cmv-contrib-widgets

-User contributed widgets for [https://github.com/DavidSpriggs/ConfigurableViewerJSAPI]() (CMV) project.
+User contributed widgets for the [Configurable Map Viewer (CMV)](https://github.com/DavidSpriggs/ConfigurableViewerJSAPI) project.

 # Contributing
 To list your widget, simply add a link to your repo in the list below via a Pull Request.